npeltier/sling-pipes/README.md

 ### Write Pipe
 writes given properties to current input
 * `sling:resourceType` is `slingPipes/slingQuery`
-* `conf` properties names and value of which will be written to the input resource, same resource will be returned
+* `conf` node tree that will be copied to the current input of the pipe, each node's properties names and value will be written to the input resource.
+Input resource will be outputed.

 ### JsonPipe
 feeds bindings with remote json